cydalytics/Chinese_Word_Cloud/README.md

 ## Project Details
 To check the tutorial article, please click [here](https://medium.com/@yeung_cyda/written-in-chinese-step-by-step-chinese-word-cloud-with-python-53f57f65be69).

-The package we leveraged is called "wordcloud".
+The package we leveraged is called `wordcloud`.
 To know more about the package, you can refer to the docunment [here](https://amueller.github.io/word_cloud/index.html).

 I have also put the material in Kaggle kernel, if you wish to run the program and check the result, please visit [https://www.kaggle.com/yeungcyda/customized-wordcloud](https://www.kaggle.com/yeungcyda/customized-wordcloud)!